-We are very pleased to announce our Validation feature is available in Beta on the Bespoken Dashboard.
-You now have the power to run automated testing for your Alexa Skills – and you can do it all without talking!
+Welcome to our Bespoken Dashboard.
+From here, you have the power to run automated tests for your Alexa Skills and Google Actions – and you can do it all without talking!

-With Validation, you can create a sequence of tests for Alexa by just typing.
-These tests are then automatically run against the actual Alexa Voice Service (AVS) and your skill.
-It’s magical, it’s extremely useful for ensuring voice app performance, and it goes great with our new bst speak command as well as our Virtual Device SDK.
-They all rely on the same underlying technology to make testing Alexa easier than ever.
+With our Validation feature, you can create a sequence of tests by just typing.
+These tests are then automatically run against the actual Alexa Voice Service (AVS) or Google Assistant and your voice app.
+It’s magical, it’s extremely useful for ensuring voice app performance, and it goes great with our bst speak command as well as our Virtual Device SDK.
+They all rely on the same underlying technology to make voice app testing easier than ever.

 First, here is a quick demo of Validation, accessed via our Bespoken Dashboard: